Abhinavreddy-B/D_and_A/README.md

 - Which album takes up the maximum space?
     ```sql
     SELECT A.*,
             SUM(Bytes) AS Size
     FROM Album AS A,
             Track AS T
     WHERE A.AlbumID=T.AlbumID
     GROUP BY A.AlbumID
     ORDER BY Size DESC
     LIMIT 1;
     ```

-    `Approach`:
+- `Approach`:
-    * Select Tables Album And Track with AlbumID as foreign key.
+    - Select tables `Album` and `Track` with AlbumID as foreign key.
-    * Group by AlbumID and Calculate the SUM of Bytes of a given album
+    - Group by `AlbumID` and calculate the sum of `Bytes` of a given album
-    * order by descending order of sum of bytes.
+    - Order the selected rows in the descending order of sum of bytes.
-    * limit the result to 1 to get the album of highest bytes
+    - Limit the selected rows to be displayed to 1 to get the album of highest bytes, i.e., maximum space

     <br>